 Web app: The web app, or resource server, is where the resource or data resides.
 It trusts the authorization server to securely authenticate and authorize the OAuth client.

-Azure AD: Azure AD is the authorization server, also known as the Identity Provider (IdP).
+Microsoft Entra ID: Microsoft Entra ID is the authentication server, also known as the Identity Provider (IdP).
 It securely handles anything to do with the user's information, their access, and the trust relationship.
 It's responsible for issuing the tokens that grant and revoke access to resources.